The setting

 Back on the ground, you download the data and start sifting through the photos on your laptop.
 Yes!
 You got some good ones.
 Two types of monkey, a tree frog, 20 types of birds, five small mammals … this survey is off to a great start.

-Your project: draw the animal you discovered in the forest canopy
+Your challenge: draw the unexpected animal you discovered in the forest canopy

 Your task is to imagine an animal new to science that might live in the forest canopy.
 1) Draw a diagram (picture) of this creature.
 2) Label its features (physical characteristics).
-3) And don’t forget to give it a descriptive name.
+3) And give it a descriptive name.

 Use these questions to help guide your imagination: